theo-armour/theo-armour.github.io/snippets/snippets/1-activities.md

 # Activities

+During the day

+Six hours of programming

-Things to do of an evening
-* in 18 minute theodoros
+Things to do of an evening -  in 18 minute theodoros

+* Write an email to somebody

+## morning things

+paint nails
+hairy bits ear nose
+5 minute shampoo
+house cleaning
+left foot
+right foot
+wash truss
+update messages
+eating chart

-The items
+## The items

 * Paperwork
 * Email
 * Bookmarks